 History at CuriOdyssey

-Our two California Newts were collected at Phleger Estate in Woodside by a licensed collector in 2018.
+Our California Newt was collected at Phleger Estate in Woodside by a licensed collector in 2018.

 Fun facts about California Newts